SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 > [!CAUTION]
 > Authenticated endpoints are not supported with Metric Registrar.
-> For this scenario, consider configuring actuators to [use an alternate port](./using-endpoints.md#configure-global-settings) and use that private network port to offer the metrics.
+> For this scenario, configure actuators to [use an alternate port](./using-endpoints.md#configure-global-settings) and use that private network port to offer the metrics.

+The examples below expect that actuators are mapped to an alternate port (8091 in this case).
+The specific port that is used is not important to Steeltoe, it only matters that the binding and Steeltoe configurations match.

 #### Metrics Registrar Plugin